Wen-911/Wen-911.github.io/_posts/2022-10-23-Calculate Sensitivity, Specificity, Agreement rate and Kappa with 95% CI in excel.md

-# Calculate Sensitivity, Specificity, Agreement rate and Kappa with 95% CI in excel
+# Calculate Sensitivity, Specificity, Agreement rate and Kappa with 95% CI in excel(VBA)

 ## To QC the result of 2*2 table for non-programmers like PM